histoire-dev/histoire/docs/guide/getting-started.md

 ## Command Line Interface

 Histoire provides two commands:
-- `histoire dev`: start a server with hot-reload
+- `histoire dev`: starts a development server with hot-reload
-- `histoire build`: build the app for production
+- `histoire build`: builds the app for production
+- `histoire preview`: starts an HTTP server that serves the built app

 You can add these to your `package.json` like this: